Spanish abstention clears way for EU naval mission in Red Sea

 Already a member?

-"Spain did not take the floor at all.
+"Spain didn't take the floor at all [in Tuesday's EU Council meeting].
 Seems they're aiming at a constructive abstention," they said.

 A second EU diplomat said there was "broad support for the mission ... very strong support", but that some Nordic states were still assessing details.